mseminatore/teslamock/README.md

-# testla
+# teslamock
-Express app that mimics the Tesla REST API for local testing and experimentation.
+Express app that mimics (or mocks) the Tesla REST API for local testing and experimentation.

 ## Tesla API Documentation